Dharmzeey/ABUADFarm/README.md

 - Add customers product purchase for each customer who made purchase from their units

 # USERS
-**All accounts created have user and  profiles model** **But they are later given different statuses**
+**Customers only have access to their accounts alone(which contains all the units they made purchases)** **All accounts created have user and  profiles model** **But they are later given different statuses**
 ## Users are customers who created account and made purchase from any unit